-Our TeamConnect Business
+Our DispatchPlus Business

-In Fiscal 2016, we began offering our commercial PTT service, which we market as TeamConnect, in seven major metropolitan areas throughout the United States, including Atlanta, Baltimore/Washington, Chicago, Dallas, Houston, New York and Philadelphia.
-We developed TeamConnect to address the needs of enterprises that value a tailored PTT solution addressing the management of their mobile workforce.
-TeamConnect includes features that allow communications between PTT radios on our MOTOTRBO networks and smartphones or tablets operating on any cellular carrier network, and that permit, through our TeamConnect Hub functionality, any computer connected to the internet to use its browser as a dispatch control center.
-The operation of our TeamConnect business is separate from, and not contingent on, the initiatives we are pursuing at the FCC or our other spectrum-related activities.
+In Fiscal 2016, we began offering our commercial PTT service, which we market as DispatchPlus, in seven major metropolitan areas throughout the United States, including Atlanta, Baltimore/Washington, Chicago, Dallas, Houston, New York and Philadelphia.
+We developed DispatchPlus to address the needs of enterprises that value a tailored PTT solution addressing the management of their mobile workforce.
+These businesses typically operate within industry verticals such as construction, distribution, transportation, field services, waste management and hospitality.
+Given the nature of their operations, DispatchPlus offers these businesses several advantages over telephony and data-based services, including an easy-to-operate one-touch button, efficiency of communications and rugged equipment optimal for field use.
+The operation of our DispatchPlus business is separate from, and not contingent on, the initiatives we are pursuing at the FCC or our other spectrum-related activities.

-Our TeamConnect Service.
-Our TeamConnect service combines pdvConnect, our proprietary suite of mobile communication and workforce management applications, with state-of-the-art digital network architecture and mobile devices supplied by Motorola Solutions, Inc. and its subsidiaries ("Motorola"). pdvConnect is an efficient mobile communication and workforce management solution that enables businesses to locate and communicate with their field workers and improve the documentation of work events and job status.
-TeamConnect gives customers the ability to instantly set up PTT communications within their calling area with just the touch of a "button."
-It delivers real-time information from mobile workers to dispatch operators.
-TeamConnect allows customers to deliver voice messages to any computer (via the internet), any email address or to any phone in the U.S., as well as to communicate in real time with TeamConnect enabled smartphones on any cellular carrier network.
+Our DispatchPlus Service.
+Our DispatchPlus service combines pdvConnect, our proprietary suite of mobile communication and workforce management applications, with state-of-the-art digital network architecture and mobile devices supplied by Motorola Solutions, Inc. and its subsidiaries ("Motorola").
+Developed for dispatch-centric businesses, and historically offered to customers who utilize Tier 1 cellular networks, pdvConnect is an easy to use and efficient mobile communication and workforce management solution that enables businesses to locate and communicate with their field workers and improve the documentation of work events and job status.
+DispatchPlus gives customers the ability to instantly set up PTT communications - either privately (one-to-one) or with a group (one-to-many) - within their calling area with just the touch of a "button."
+In addition, DispatchPlus can help customers increase productivity through the delivery of real-time information from mobile workers to dispatch operators, including Global Positioning System ("GPS") tracking and real time location, worker status, activity reporting and field event logging.
+DispatchPlus can also integrate with corporate intranets and back-office systems, such as sales force automation, order entry, inventory tracking and customer relationship management.
+DispatchPlus allows customers to deliver voice messages to any computer (via the internet), email address or to any phone in the U.S., thereby greatly enhancing the PTT communication capabilities of field workers and allowing them to communicate not only with personnel within their organizations, but also with suppliers, vendors and customers.